Hartford Convention: Secession

 Secession was again mentioned in 1814–1815; all but one leading Federalist newspaper in New England supported a plan to expel the western states from the Union.
 Otis, the key leader of the Convention, blocked radical proposals such as a seizure of the Federal customs house, impounding federal funds, or declaring neutrality.
 Otis thought the Madison administration was near collapse and that unless conservatives like himself and the other delegates took charge, the radical secessionists might take power.
 Indeed, Otis was unaware that Massachusetts Governor Strong had already sent a secret mission to discuss terms with the British for a separate peace.

-There are a number of reasons why historians doubt that the New England Federalists were seriously considering secession.
+There are several reasons why historians doubt that the New England Federalists were seriously considering secession.
 All the states, especially Connecticut with its claims to western lands, stood to lose more than they would gain.
 Efforts were made in the delegation selection process to exclude firebrands like John Lowell, Jr., Timothy Pickering, and Josiah Quincy who might have pushed for secession, and the final report of the convention did not propose secession.
+Nevertheless, Southern secessionists cited the convention as precedent in the crisis that preceded the American Civil War, which then became a standard part of the Lost Cause of the Confederacy after the war.

 Despite this, the Madison administration had reasons to be concerned about the consequences of the Hartford Convention.
 Federalists were already blocking administration efforts to finance the war and bring it to a successful conclusion with an invasion of Canada.
 There were fears that New England would negotiate a separate peace with Great Britain, an action in many ways just as harmful to the nation as actual secession.
-In preparing for a worst-case scenario, Madison moved troops from the New York–Canada border to Albany where they could quickly be sent to Massachusetts or Connecticut if needed to preserve federal authority.
+In preparing for a worst-case scenario, Madison moved troops from the New York–Canada border to Albany where they could quickly be sent to Massachusetts or Connecticut to preserve federal authority.
 Several New England regiments that had participated in the Niagara campaign were returned home where it was hoped that they could serve as a focal point for New Englanders opposed to disunion.